HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 !!! note
     - This widget requires Search V2 to be enabled in your HCL DX deployment.
     - The widget displays a subset of the top 100 tags.
 Use search to find specific items.
-    - New tags are reflected in the widget only after crawler indexing (~15 minutes).
+    - Newly added or updated tags appear after the Search V2 crawler completes indexing.
-    - Keywords associated with draft WCM elements are not displayed in the widget.
+    - WCM keywords are displayed only for published content.

 ## Widget configuration parameters